Tantalum73/Go-APNS/README.md

 }
 ```

 Keep the `Connection` around as long as you can.
-Or as Apple puts it 'You should leave a connection open unless you know it will be idle for an extended period of time--for example, if you only send notifications to your users once a day it is ok to use a new connection each day.'
+Or as Apple puts it: 'You should leave a connection open unless you know it will be idle for an extended period of time--for example, if you only send notifications to your users once a day it is ok to use a new connection each day.'

 Optionally, you can specify a development or production environment by calling `conn.Development()`.
 Development is the default environment.
 Now you are ready for the next step.